This Revelation 18:4 – Come Out Of Her study discusses whether the Brit Chadashah (New Testament) was written in Hebrew.

 The Greek Septuagint Old Testament use of Iesous is important, because it destroys the false teaching that Emperor Constantine created the name Iesous, which became Jesus.

-We have many Brit Chadash manuscripts in Greek and none in Hebrew.
+We have many Brit Chadashah manuscripts in Greek and none in Hebrew.

-Yet, despite this fact, people still insist that the Brit Chadash was written in Hebrew first and they say that the enemy destroyed the Hebrew manuscripts.
+Yet, despite this fact, people still insist that the Brit Chadashah was written in Hebrew first and they say that the enemy destroyed the Hebrew manuscripts.

 One of the primary reasons for this stance is because Hebrew Roots type people denounce the Greek transliteration of Messiah’s name.
 They declare that the only valid name for Messiah is His Hebrew name and all others are an abomination.